When Is the Best Time

 Parking and Trailhead: Aoraki Mount Cook Village

 This is a short circular trail that takes a maximum of an hour.
-You get a glimpse of the silver beech and forest of this National Park.
+You get a glimpse of this National Park's silver beech and forest.
 If it's quiet, you may spot birds here.
 An easy climb leads to an outlook with a great view of Mount Cook.
+Hiking Map by Locus Map App

 - Red Tarns Track